-Physical intervention will only be used if all methods of dealing with a specific situation have been deemed unsafe and will only be actioned by staff who have completed both the theoretical and practical elements of training.
-The time period of any physical intervention should be as short as is possible, and all details of the intervention, fully recorded within the appropriate documentation and all relevant personnel notified of the incident.
-The child or young person involved will be afforded a debrief period following any intervention.
-There will be opportunity to discuss the situation, whilst considering the appropriateness and inappropriateness of the actions taken and any complaints which may result from the actions taken.
+Physical intervention will only be used if all methods of dealing with a specific situation have been deemed unsafe and will only be carried out by staff that have completed both, the theoretical and practical elements of training.
+The time period of any physical intervention should be as short as is possible and all details of the intervention, fully recorded within the appropriate documentation and all relevant personnel notified of the incident.
+The child or young person involved will be afforded debrief period following any intervention.
+There will be opportunity to discuss the situation, whilst considering the appropriateness and inappropriateness of the actions taken and any complaints that may result from the actions taken.